 There has been some controversy in recent years whether Scottish ales should have a smoky or prominent roasty note.
 Some people insist they should not.
-The current edition of the American style guideline BJCP, in the section on Scottish ales (see p.
-25), is insistent on this, repeating for the various categories that a roast or peat smoke note is inauthentic.
-It acknowledges (how could it not?) that roasted barley or brown malt can figure in the mashbill but states this is a matter of colour adjustment, and peated malt is excluded from the list of suggested ingredients.
-BJCP states if you want to make a smoky Scottish ale, it should be classified under the Classic Styles Smoked Beer section.
+The current edition of the American style guideline BJCP (see p.
+25), is an example, repeating for the various categories that a roasty or peat smoke note is inauthentic.
+It acknowledges (how could it not?) that roasted barley or brown malt can figure in the mashbill but states this is a matter of colour adjustment, and peated malt is excluded from the suggested ingredients.
+BJCP states if you want to make a smoky Scottish ale, it should be classified in the Classic Styles Smoked Beer section.

-The BJCP reflects the current thinking by some that peated or roasted tastes came into Scottish-style beer through an error in thinking that Scots brewers must have used peated malt just as Scottish distillers did, and still do, for their classic malt whiskies.
+The BJCP reflects the current thinking of some that peated or roasted tastes came into Scottish-style beer through an error of thinking Scots brewers must have used peated malt just as Scottish distillers did for their classic malt whiskies.

-Belhaven’s St. Andrew’s Ale 15 years ago had a similar tangy cured barley note, earlier reviews on Beer Advocate show this very clearly.
+Belhaven’s St. Andrew’s Ale, about 15 years ago, had a similar tangy cured barley note.
+Earlier reviews on Beer Advocate show this clearly.
 This review from December 13, 2010 in Britain states: “mildly dirty and peaty note that nears mild elements of smoke”.
 The May 28, 2010 review says “peaty smoke”.
 Other reviews use the words “touch of smoke”, “peaty”, “earthy”.
-Belhaven was not a craft brewery but old-established, as McEwan’s, and wouldn’t again have erred as to the taste of Scottish beer.
+Belhaven was not a craft brewery but old-established, as the McEwan’s brand is, and wouldn’t have mistaken the taste of Scottish beer.

-My own readings in early Scots literature suggest that beers made on the crofts or in similar artisan surroundings had this taste, one admired locally.
-An example from the later 1600’s is here, authored by Sir Robert Murray who wrote in a discussion of Scottish malting that “the best fuel is peat”.
-Murray was clearly referring to material for ale-brewing as ale is specifically mentioned, e.g., when he states malt must be thoroughly dried to dissolve well in the mash.
+My own readings in early Scots literature suggest that beer made on the crofts or in similar artisan surroundings had a smoky taste, one admired locally.
+An example from the later 1600’s is here, authored by Sir Robert Murray.
+He wrote in a discussion of Scottish malting that “the best fuel is peat”.
+Murray was clearly referring to material for ale-brewing in the discussion.

-With the industrialization of brewing in Scotland through the later 1800’s, styles more similar to English mild and pale ales emerged, and these beers did not generally exhibit smoky tastes.
-Earlier, at an artisan stage, they must have, i.e., when wood, turf, straw or fern was used to cure all malts, but with the development of coke or smokeless coal, a Stygian note in beer would have subsided except partially in the black porter, where the taste was still wanted.
-I believe that Scots brewers knew or inferred the ancestral use of peaty or smoky malt in brewing and some always offered beer which exhibited the taste.
-Michael Jackson in his 1993 Beer Companion noted a “peaty” note in McEwan’s beers from roasted barley and suggested, or I read him that way, it was a traditional taste; this was the same brewery Jim Robertson was writing about in 1978.
+With the industrialization of brewing in Scotland through the later 1800s, styles more similar to English mild and pale ales emerged, and these beers did not generally exhibit smoky tastes.
+Earlier, at an artisan stage, they must have, when wood, turf, straw, or fern was used to cure all malts.
+With the development of coke or smokeless coal, a smoky note in beer would have subsided except partially in the black porter, where the taste was still wanted.
+I believe that Scots brewers knew or continued the ancestral use of peaty or smoky malt in brewing and some Scottish beer always showed the taste.
+Michael Jackson in his 1993 Beer Companion noted a “peaty” note in McEwan’s beers from roasted barley and suggested, or I read him that way, it was a traditional taste; this was the same brewery Jim Robertson wrote about in 1978.

-As traditional and craft brewing like to highlight older practices, it is no surprise therefore that since the late 70’s, both craft and some traditional Scotch ales disclose a smoky or cured edge to them.
-By cured I mean lightly phenolic or earthy/smoky vs. the clean dark caramel taste of a German dunkel, say.
+As traditional and craft brewers like to highlight older practices, it is no surprise that since the late 70s, both craft and some traditional Scotch ales have a smoky or cured edge.
+By cured I mean lightly phenolic or earthy/smoky versus the clean, dark caramel taste of a German dunkel, say.